Veryable/slate/source/index.html.md

 # Introduction

-Welcome to the Veryable Public API!
-You can use our API to access Veryable API endpoints, which you can use to access our labor intelligence and manage business activity on our platform.
+Welcome to the **Veryable Public API**!
+You can use our API to access our labor intelligence and manage business activity on our platform.

-You can view Javascript code examples in the dark area to the right.
+You can view cURL request examples in the dark area to the right.

 This API documentation page was created with [Slate](https://github.com/lord/slate).